Assistant senior lecturer

 PhD in Medical Sciences, Registered Physiotherapist

-Lecturer at the Department of Neurobiology, Care Science and Society, Division of Physiotherapy, PhD in Medical Sciences (epidemiology and biostatistics), Registered Physiotherapist with a specialisation in Orthopedic Manual Therapy
+Assistant senior lecturer at the Department of Neurobiology, Care Science and Society, Division of Physiotherapy, PhD in Medical Sciences (epidemiology and biostatistics), Registered Physiotherapist with a specialisation in Orthopedic Manual Therapy

 I gained my degree in physiotherapy from Karolinska Institutet in 1987 and have until 2008 worked as a clinician focused on orthopedic manual therapy and sports medicine.
 In 2008 I started my doctoral studies in the Health Care Sciences Postgraduate School, registered at the Institute of Environmental Medicine, KI, and defended my thesis titled “Back and neck pain.
 Factors of importance for the prognosis” in 2013.
 My PhD is in the area of epidemiology and biostatistics.